ricardoacz/frontend-repo/recipe-page-main/README.md

 ### Continued development

-I want to practice more using media queries to adjust the elements to fit better and tablet in vertical mode.
+I want to practice more with media queries to adjust the elements to fit better when viewing the site on a tablet in vertical mode.

 ### Useful resources